 Orvis is one of the top hot springs resorts in Colorado’s central Western Slope.
-This low key resort has a variety of hot springs, massage and overnight accommodations.
+This low-key resort has a variety of hot springs, massage, and overnight accommodations.
 Ten unique soaking pools await you at this locals’ favorite in Ridgway.
 Lodging is available on site at Orvis Hot Springs in the form of 6 lodge rooms or campsites.
-All overnight guests get 24 hour access to the pools.
+All overnight guests get 24-hour access to the pools.

-Clothing is optional at either of the 7 outdoor pools, but required in the 3 indoor pools.
-Modest covering, such as towel or robe is required in the indoor hallways.
+Clothing is optional at either of the 7 outdoor pools but required in the 3 indoor pools.
+Modest covering, such as a towel or robe is required in the indoor hallways.
 The clientele is mixed between clothed and nude guests, all enjoying the benefits of the thermal mineral water.
 You can check all of Orvis’ policies.

 1585 County Rd #3, Ridgway | 970-626-5324

 Northwest Colorado’s most popular hot springs lie nestled between Hot Springs Creek in the Ski Town USA, Steamboat Springs.
 It’s many a Coloradoan’s favorite hot springs resort.
 And once you go you’ll see why.
 Strawberry Park is nestled only 15 minutes drive from downtown, but far enough to really get out into nature.

 There are several simple and spacious stone soaking pools with sandy bottoms laid out on the valley hillside.